FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/hydraulic-structure-editor/Hydraulic Structure Editor.rst

   **Culvert Equation**

-  Defines the total length of the culvert (feet or meters).
+  Defines the total length of the culvert (ft or m).
 Apply this length when using the **culvert equation** method.

   **Long Culvert**